 Boston Harbor a teapot tonight!1

 On December 16, 1773, as many as 5,000 colonists packed this building to resist a shipment of taxed tea.
 After hours of negotiations, the people failed to come to a resolution with the royal government.
-A signal must have been given soon after, for some 150 men with soot on their faces and varying interpretations of American Indian dress stormed out of buildings nearby and made their way to the tea ships at Griffin's Wharf.
+A signal must have been given soon after, for some 150 men with soot on their faces and varying interpretations of Indigenous dress stormed out of buildings nearby and made their way to the tea ships at Griffin's Wharf.
 After hours of work, the men destroyed 342 chests of the imported tea.
-This resistance would be seen as treason by the British Crown, and the punishments would bring war closer than ever.
+The British Crown viewed this resistance as treason, and the punishments brought the war closer than ever.

 The History of Old South Meeting House

-When the Old South Meeting House was built in 1729, its Puritan congregation could not foresee the role it would play in American history.
+Built in 1729, Old South Meeting House has played an integral role in American history, a role unforseen by its founding Puritan congregation.
 In colonial times, statesman Benjamin Franklin was baptized here.
-Phillis Wheatley, the first published black poet, was a member, as were patriots James Otis, Thomas Cushing, and William Dawes.
+Phillis Wheatley, the first published Black poet, was a member, as were patriots James Otis, Thomas Cushing, and William Dawes.
 When rumblings started to shake the colonies and the Revolution grew imminent, patriots flocked to Old South to debate the most pressing issues of the day.
 They argued about the Boston Massacre, and they protested impressment of American sailors into the British Navy.
 And then, on the night of December 16, 1773, they acted.
 Some 5,000 angry colonists gathered at Old South to protest a tax on tea.
 When the negotiations failed, disguised men took action and destroyed over 1.5 million dollars worth of tea in today's money.